Menes: Dates

 Modern consensus dates the era of Menes or the start of the first dynasty between c.
 3200–3030 BC; some academic literature uses c.
 3000 BC.

 History

-By 500 BC, mythical and exaggerated claims had made Menes a culture hero, and most of what is known of him comes from a much later time.

-Ancient tradition ascribed to Menes the honour of having united Upper and Lower Egypt into a single kingdom and becoming the first pharaoh of the First Dynasty.
-However, his name does not appear on extant pieces of the Royal Annals (Cairo Stone and Palermo Stone), which is a now-fragmentary king's list that was carved onto a stela during the Fifth Dynasty.
-He typically appears in later sources as the first human ruler of Egypt, directly inheriting the throne from the god Horus.
-He also appears in other, much later, king's lists, always as the first human pharaoh of Egypt.
-Menes also appears in demotic novels of the Hellenistic period, demonstrating that, even that late, he was regarded as an important figure.
+Ancient tradition ascribes to Menes to uniting Upper and Lower Egypt into a single kingdom and becoming the first pharaoh of the First Dynasty.
+Although Menes does not appear on extant pieces of the Royal Annals (Cairo Stone and Palermo Stone), his name appears in later sources as the first ruler of Egypt.
+Some sources credit him as directly inheriting the throne from the god Horus.
+He also appears in later dated king's lists, always as the first human pharaoh of Egypt.
+Menes appears in demotic novels of the Hellenistic period, demonstrating that, even that late, he was regarded as an important figure.

 Menes was seen as a founding figure for much of the history of ancient Egypt, similar to Romulus in ancient Rome.
 Manetho records that Menes "led the army across the frontier and won great glory".